P. T. Deutermann: Other ventures

 Since the late 1990s, Deutermann has served on the board of directors for two high-tech companies and on the board of advisors of the SpaceVest Venture Capital Group in Washington, D.C.

 Personal life

 Deutermann married Susan Cornelia Degenhardt, of Gainesville, Florida in 1968.
 They presently live in Rockingham County, North Carolina, where they run a Dartmoor pony breeding farm.
-Their son Daniel retired after 20 years active duty in both the Navy and the Coast Guard.
+Their son Daniel retired after 20 years active duty in both the Navy and the Coast Guard in 2011.
 Daniel's previous assignments included being a flight instructor in Pensacola, Florida.
 Their daughter, Sarah, flew in Navy F-14 fighter jets, as a radar intercept officer (RIO).
 She is now an attorney in Greensboro, North Carolina.
 Deutermann's father, two of his uncles, as well as both of his brothers served in the armed forces, as have some of their children.
-There has been a Deutermann on active military duty continuously since 1920.

 Deutermann's hobbies include the design and construction of formal gardens, reading American Civil War history, and the study of the 1st century Roman Near East.